Let us speak about SharePoint.

 Why would we want to use SharePoint?

-– A neat way to display informative content.
+– A interactive way to display informative content.

-– You can see all the relevant parts in the one place.
+– See all relevant parts in the one place.

 – Quick Access & Loading.